2022 Raleigh shootings: Shootings

-Accused
+Perpetrator

-The suspect was identified as 15-year-old Austin Thompson, who lived with his father, mother and brother at Hedingham.
-He was a sophomore at Knightdale High School.
+Austin David Thompson was identified as the perpetrator who, at the time, was a 15-year-old sophomore at Knightdale High School.
 The Wake County District Attorney announced that there were plans to charge Thompson as an adult.
 Immediately after the shooting, Thompson was reported as in a "grave" condition; he was moved to a rehab facility in November for additional treatment after being charged with the five killings on November 11.

-Thompson made his first official court appearance on October 4, 2023, where he was charged as an adult with "five counts [of] murder, two counts of attempted murder, two counts assault with deadly weapon with intent to kill and one count of assault with firearm on law enforcement officer."
-His father was also cited for failing to store his guns.
+Thompson left a note in his home in which he stated, "I did this because I hate humans.
+They are destroying the planet/earth."
+This note was not immediately released, and the police instead stated that his motive was unknown.
+Thompson's attorneys initially stated that Thompson couldn't explain his motive due to his brain injury.
+His note eventually was released to the public during a court hearing on February 5, 2026.

 Investigation

-Multiple law enforcement agencies, including the Raleigh Police Department and the ATF, are involved with the investigation.
+Multiple law enforcement agencies, including the Raleigh Police Department and the ATF, were involved with the investigation.
 Governor Roy Cooper deployed state resources to assist investigators at the crime scenes.
-A "five-day report," including a detailed outline of the incident, was filed to the Raleigh city manager on October 20.
+A "five-day report," including a detailed outline of the incident, was filed to the Raleigh city manager on October 20, 2022, one week after the shootings.

+Legal proceedings

+Thompson made his first official court appearance on October 4, 2023, where he was charged as an adult with five counts of murder, two counts of attempted murder, two counts assault with deadly weapon with intent to kill, and one count of assault with firearm on law enforcement officer.
+His father was also cited for failing to store his guns.

-The accused was originally scheduled to go on trial in September 2025, which was later pushed to February 2, 2026, following a 2025 court appearance.
-He is to be tried as an adult.
+Thompson was originally scheduled to go on trial in September 2025, which was later pushed to February 2, 2026.
+He was to be tried as an adult.
+Before the trial date, his attorneys filed documents with the court stating that Austin Thompson would plead guilty to all charges.

+On February 13, 2026, Thompson was sentenced to five consecutive life in prison without the possibility for parole, and was transferred to Central Prison afterward, also in Raleigh, where he is currently serving his sentence.

 Reactions

 Two commemorative vigils were held in the Hedingham area on October 15.
 U.S. President Joe Biden said he and his wife Jill were grieving with the victims' families.
-Governor Roy Cooper said that the pain the victims' families were experiencing was unimaginable and that changes must be made to prevent similar tragedies.
+North Carolina Governor Roy Cooper said that the pain the victims' families were experiencing was unimaginable and that changes must be made to prevent similar tragedies.
 He later announced that flags would be flown at half-staff to honor the victims.
 Mayor Mary-Ann Baldwin said the residents of Raleigh needed to come together, adding, "We need to support those in our community who have suffered a terrible loss, a loss of a loved one."
-Additionally, several other senators and representatives spoke about the shooting.
+Additionally, several other state senators and representatives spoke about the shooting.